renovatebot/renovate/website/docs/configuration-options.md

 The PR title is important for some of Renovate's matching algorithms (e.g. determining whether to recreate a PR or not) so ideally don't modify it much.

+## pruneStaleBranches

+Set to `false` to disable deleting orphan branches and autoclosing PRs.
+Defaults to `true`.

 ## pub

 ## python